tidepool-org/datica-policies-jamdocs/docs/policies.md

 ```

-1. Breach Investigation: The Datica Security Officer shall name an individual to act as the investigator of the breach (e.g., privacy officer, security officer, risk manager, etc.).
+1. Breach Investigation: The Tidepool Security Officer shall name an individual to act as the investigator of the breach (e.g., privacy officer, security officer, risk manager, etc.).
 The investigator shall be responsible for the management of the breach investigation, completion of a risk assessment, and coordinating with others in the organization as appropriate (e.g., administration, security incident response team, human resources, risk management, public relations, legal counsel, etc.) The investigator shall be the key facilitator for all breach notification processes to the appropriate entities (e.g., supervisory authorities, media, law enforcement officials, etc.).
 All documentation related to the breach investigation, including the risk assessment, shall be retained indefinitely.

 2. Risk Assessment: For an acquisition, access, use or disclosure of personal information to constitute a breach, the loss of information must cause a "high risk to the rights and freedoms of natural persons."
 For example, if the personal information exposed is fully encrypted, and unable to be decrypted by unauthorized persons, the loss of that information would not constitute a breach.
 To determine if an impermissible use or disclosure of personal information constitutes a breach and requires further notification, the organization will need to perform a risk assessment to determine if there is significant risk of harm to the individual as a result of impermissible use or disclosure.
 The organization shall document the risk assessment as part of the investigation in the incident report form noting the outcome of the risk assessment process.
 The organization has the burden of proof for demonstrating that all notifications to appropriate Customers or that the use or disclosure did not constitute a breach.
 Based on the outcome of the risk assessment, the organization will determine the need to move forward with breach notification.
 The risk assessment and the supporting documentation shall be fact specific and address:

     * Consideration of who impermissibly used or to whom the information was impermissibly disclosed;
     * The type and amount of personal information involved;
-    * The cause of the breach, and the entity responsible for the breach, either Datica, or Partner.
+    * The cause of the breach, and the entity responsible for the breach, either Tidepool, or Partner.
     * The potential for significant risk of financial, reputational, or other harm.

 3. Timeliness of Notification: Upon discovery of a breach, notice shall be made to the relevant EU supervisory authority without unreasonable delay, no later than 72 hours after the discovery of the breach.
 It is the responsibility of the organization to demonstrate that all notifications were made as required, including evidence demonstrating the necessity of delay.